lookbook-hq/booklet/README.md

-# Manifest
+# Booklet

-`Manifest` is an experimental file parser & entity tree generator for Lookbook.
+An experimental new parser engine for Lookbook.

-_Work-in-progress._
+_Work-in-progress_